ceramicnetwork/docs/docs/clients/javascript/cli.md

 # JS CLI Client
 The JS CLI allows you to start a JavaScript Ceramic node and interact with it using the command line.
+It can be used to

 ## **Benefits**